Printer Problems – SAG

 - Then if the printer begins printing normally again the error has been fixed

 Also, start watching the queues for the print job name you wrote down.
 This same print job could be part of an assignment and might pop up on other printers.
-If you see this error again with the same print job name report it on the tech reporting form and feel free to delete that job from the queue when you see it.
+If you see this error again with the same print job name report it on the tech reporting form.

 Problem: Any other Printer Panel error not listed here